 Once such place where rust seems to hide is the tank, what with tanks of a certain age, or E5/E10 fuel in more recent tanks the attraction of moisture is there and it will encourage rust at some point.

 So here’s an example of what I mean.
 This is a 30 year old tank, originally bare metal inside and at some point in its life it started to rust.
-The fix or lack of it was to put a liner in, as you can see there’s been some issues with that …
+The fix or lack of it was to put a liner in, as you can see there have been some issues with that …

-- Incorrectly applied, its mostly at the bottom of the tank and didn’t coat the top.
+- Incorrectly applied, it’s mostly at the bottom of the tank and didn’t coat the top.
 In some places nearly 1/2″ thick.

 - Rust not removed before lining.
 As you can see it continued to rust behind the liner